Soumava Paul

 Misc

-• I speak English, Bengali, and Hindi natively und ich spreche ein bisschen Deutsch.
+• I speak English, Bengali, Hindi, and beginner-level German.

 • On weekends, I follow the English Premier League and overthink which players to pick for my fantasy football team.
 My favorite footballers of all-time are Son Heung-min and Zlatan Ibrahimović.